+The map of the lake covered in rainwater fascinated Pamela.
+She kept running her finger through it and talking about floods.
+Sly discovered where the muscovy ducks hide from the tourists (under a very ancient magnolia tree).
+We also laughed at the disco duck, shaking his bootie for the camera.
 We all had a great time.
 In typical fashion, Pamela and J-man quietly did their own thing.
 Jamberry and I talked non-stop when we weren't redirecting kids!
 Sly who has no older brother to rough house and Tallman who has always wanted a younger brother packed in male bonding in a few hours.
 I enjoyed being with someone who can order a gf/cf meal!

 J-man fascinated me because he reminded me of Pamela at that age!
 Many times, when I meet children in the spectrum, they are very different from Pamela.
 J-man had that very sweet, gentle spirit--quiet, yet alert and watchful to everything happening around him.
 He flashed that warm-hearted smile several times and had a couple of giggle fests (Pamela giggled too when she was thinking of her favorite You-Tube videos).
 I did see one major difference: he communicated with his face, which Jamberry attributed to RDI (I believe her based upon our lone-ranger RDI experience).
 Many times, I could get an idea of his thoughts based upon his facial expressions.